getkeops/keops/doc/api/installation.rst

 Installation
 ============

 The core of KeOps relies on a set of C++/CUDA routines for which we provide bindings in several languages.
-Please click on the link that suits your needs:
+Please click on the links below for detailed instructions:

 * :doc:`Python (NumPy or PyTorch) <../python/installation>`
 * :doc:`Matlab <../matlab/installation>`